Samsung/tizen-docs/docs/application/native/guides/connectivity/iotcon.md

     ret = iotcon_initialize(path);
     ```

-4. When the resources are no longer needed, deinitialize the Iotcon using the `iotcon_deinitialize()` function:
+4. When the resources are no longer needed, deinitialize the IoTCon using the `iotcon_deinitialize()` function:

     ```
     iotcon_deinitialize();